 As discussed in Chapter 3, the Policy Context, governmental actors play a significant role in implementing actions to reduce GHG emissions and adapt to climate hazards.
-While federal and state laws and initiatives and regulations to increase mitigation and resiliency measures.
+While federal and state laws and initiatives provide the framework for action, there are opportunities for municipal and regional governments to pursue actions relevant to Cape Cod communities.
+LOCAL GOVERNMENTAL ACTORS Cape Cod communities have been actively pursuing climate change mitigation and adaption strategies, as evidenced through their efforts to become designated Municipal Vulnerability Preparedness (MVP) communities, obtain Green Communities designation, and evaluate local bylaws and regulations to increase mitigation and resiliency measures.
 In some instances, technical assistance is needed for municipalities to implement actions.
 Many actions at the municipal level will require broad support from the community, as Town Meeting or Town Council approval will be needed.
 To accelerate action to address climate change in the region, Cape Cod communities should continue and expand their efforts, with support from local Climate Action Networks, regional entities, and non-governmental actors.
 One element of support should include development of detailed local guidance that includes incentives and funding opportunities for specific actions, and existing resources to support implementation.